 Meeting Time and Place:

-This course addresses the research and development issues needed to realize the vision of the Semantic Web through the use of Intelligent Agents.
+This course addresses the research and development issues needed to realize the vision of the Semantic Web via the use of Intelligent Agents.
 The World Wide Web, or simply the Web, is an example of an application of computing on a global scale, thereby creating a Distributed Information Space.
-In order to be able to categorize, access, link and process the knowledge contained on the Web, we will require intelligent agents to sift and winnow through data and information and transform it into knowledge.
+In order to be able to categorize, access and process the knowledge contained on the Web, we will require intelligent agents to sift and winnow data and information into knowledge.
 In order for computers to communicate, they will need to understand each other; this will be accomplished through the "semantic web markup" together with agents that understand that markup and can act on our behalf.
 We will study the role of intelligent agents in the Semantic Web framework.